saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 ## **Objectives**

-Intention of this post is to provide answers to the following questions:
+The intention of this post is to provide answers to the following questions:

 1. What type of developers are among the top trends of recents years?
 How has it been varying year by year since 2017?